Competitive Faction Focus: Death Guard (Updated August 14, 2024)

 What Are the Must-Have Units to Start This Faction?

-With the aforementioned changes to Indirect, Mortarion is much less useful, and is no longer a must-have for the faction.
+With the aforementioned changes to Indirect, Mortarion is much less useful, and is no longer a must-have for the faction, though his points drop in the Q4 update makes him much more attractive to take.
 Instead, the core of the army have become Plague Marines.
 Plague Marines are some of the game’s most solid, versatile BATTLELINE units, able to work well as either short-range shooting or hard-hitting melee units, and they benefit a ton from having a Foul Blightspawn and/or a Biologus Putrifier attached.
 There are a few ways you can run them, and how people do has changed over the last few months as changes to the Putrifier have made taking lots of small squads less valuable.
-You’ll want at lest one unit of Plague Marines in your army, and a unit of ten in a Rhino with character support is the way to go.
-Most competitive lists run a second unit of ten, though you have some options after that, and you could go with 3-4 units depending on whether you’re going heavy on infantry.
+You’ll want at lest one unit of Plague Marines in your army, and many lists run at least one unit of ten to get the most out of the Blightspawn, but taking 3-4 units of 5 Plague Marines is also perfectly viable if you’re going heavy on Infantry, and we’ve seen successful lists running as many as 40 plague marines.

 You can build your Plague Marine units any way you want, but you generally always want to max out on the number of heavy plague weapons you can take – this will be three in a unit of five (two per five and one on the champion), and five per unit of ten.
 If you’re going with five-man units you’ll typically want to finish them out with a Blight Launcher and Meltagun, though in big squads you can either double up on those or go with flamer options to turn the unit into an overwatch nightmare for infantry units.
 While you want either a Putrifier or Blightspawn (or both) for each unit, the Malignant Plaguecaster is a fine alternative option as well.

-You’ll generally want a Death Guard Rhino for each of your Plague Marine units.
+You’ll also generally want a Death Guard Rhino for each of your Plague Marine units.
 This helps their durability, gives them a big speed boost, and gives you a useful unit for blocking off enemy movement and doing actions after you’ve dropped off your pestilent cargo.
 Rhinos are some of the game’s best units – give yours a plague combi-bolter, combi-weapon, and a havoc launcher.
 Rhinos are also great Contagion spreaders, able to range ahead and act as very large sources of your Contagion aura.
+They’re also super important if you’re going up against Exorcists or other indirect fire threats which can level a Plague Marine unit sight unseen.

 On the character side, Mortarion isn’t a must-take any more.
 He has some solid abilities – ignoring modifiers and being able to re-roll wound rolls of 1 is no joke – but his melee output is pretty bad and with the changes to Indirect killing the Plagueburst Crawler trick players have started swapping him out for 2-3 other vehicle threats.
 Typhus on the other hand, is a must-take in Death Guard lists, even if you aren’t taking Poxwalkers or Deathshroud.
 He’s a big, nasty Terminator character but most importantly his ability to throw out D6 mortal wounds at 18″ is huge.
 His -1 to be hit also stacks wonderfully with the -1 WS contagion effect, and helps transform Deathshroud into one of the game’s most potent tar pits.